 Ingredients

-- 5-6 oz dried glass noodles, soaked in warm water before cooking
+- 5-6 ounces dried glass noodles, soaked in warm water before cooking

 - ¼ cup oil, vegetable, canola, coconut, or sunflower oil